Drones sound creepy

 Manned aircrafts making way for drones

-Types of Military grade drones
+Types of Military-grade drones

-The US military grade drones can be classified into three main types: mini, tactical and strategic.
-Mini drones are used for short range reconnaissance; tactical drones offer tremendously long flight durations and control ranges to the tune of 322Km; while strategic drones have the capacity to fly for several days and even carry weapons as payload.
+The US military-grade drones can be classified into three main types: mini, tactical and strategic.
+Mini drones are used for short-range reconnaissance; tactical drones offer tremendously long flight durations and control ranges to the tune of 322Km; while strategic drones have the capacity to fly for several days and even carry weapons as payload.

-Some drones use battery power to rotate propellers while the advanced ones are more expensive and equipped with full-fledged jet engines.
+There are speculations regarding how drones work.
+These drones use battery power to rotate propellers while the advanced ones are more expensive and equipped with full-fledged jet engines.
 They are able to fly at a whopping 805Km/h and attain elevations of up to 15,240m.

 Some drones are intelligent devices that are able to follow predetermined maneuvers.
 Some require pilots who may be seated on the ground near the operation or in their cosy control rooms situated thousands of miles away; controlling their gadgets via lightning fast wireless links.